banjo/utils/README.md

 ### debounce

 Created a debounced version of the provided function.
-The function is a wrapper around the "lodash" library.
+The function is a wrapper around the "throttle-debounce" library.

 ```ts
 const debounced = debounce(() => console.log("hello world"), 1000);